CokieForever/CheckstyleInterface/README.md

 what the user can close the interface and decide to continue or to cancel.
 In the first case, the final return value will be 0, in the second case it will be 1.
 This return value can be used e.g. in pre-commit hooks, to cancel the commit according to the choice of the user.

+## Uninstallation

+Simply run `pip uninstall checkstyleinterface` to uninstall the tool.

 ## Development status